DanioPurdue/CPPWebServer-CS118/README.md

 ## Danio's Notes:
 @Allen,

 The server can support 404 not found page only.
 I also added a makefile.
+I used the request object added by you.
+I did not use the response object, because we just need to server few static page and it might be an overkill to use the custom reply object.
 ## Team Members
 * Allen Nikka, UID: 405027870
 * Jianxiong Wang, UID: 005229714